 Personal and business reputation is just as important as ever.
 But there’s a major difference between reputation management today and reputation management from years past.
 As you might have guessed, that difference is the internet.
-Specifically, it’s search engine results.
+Specifically, its search engine results.

 Your online reputation is an amalgamation of every item that lists your name online.
 From publicly-signed petitions for the good of society to publicly-available mugshots showing you at your worst, every mention of you or your brand online contributes to how people view you.
 You’d be surprised to find out about the number of data broker sites like Whitepages which have all your personal information in their database.

 What this means for you, whether you’re a business owner or an individual professional, is that you don’t want people to see negative articles about you online when they search for you or your brand.

 Negative online articles defame your name.
-Anyone can write negative content about you, anyone can lie about you while keeping their name anonymous and anyone can see what’s said about you.
+Anyone can write negative content about you; anyone can lie about you while keeping their name anonymous, and anyone can see what’s said about you.

-Unless, that is, you learn all there is to know about removing negative articles from the internet and replacing that information with positive content that paints a good picture of you and your brand.
+Unless that is, you learn all there is to know about removing negative articles from the internet and replacing that information with positive content that paints a good picture of you and your brand.
 This is done with online reputation management services provided by InternetReputation.com.

 Some negative content is very easy to remove.
 For example, if the items making you look bad were posted by your social media account – such as Facebook – the matter is as simple as deleting the post.

 You can also remove comments made by any accounts you own with ease in most cases.
-When you encounter an issue removing an old comment, contact the platform’s customer support and they’ll often remove it for you.
+When you encounter an issue removing an old comment, contact the platform’s customer support, and they’ll often remove it for you.